yulonglim/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TeachBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a student**
+**Use case: UC?? - Delete a Student / Students**

-**MSS**
+MSS:

-1. User requests to list students
+1. User <u>list all the students (UC??)</u>.
-2. TeachBook shows a list of students
-3. User requests to delete a specific student in the list
+2. User requests to delete a specific student / specific students in the list by giving ID(s).
-4. TeachBook deletes the student
+3. TeachBook deletes the student(s).

     Use case ends.

-**Extensions**
+Extensions:

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
-The given ID is invalid.
+* 2a.
+The given ID(s) is/are invalid.

+    * 2a1.
+For all valid ID(s), TeachBook deletes the student(s).
-    * 3a1.
-TeachBook shows an error message
+    * 2a2.
+For all invalid ID(s), TeachBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 <br>

-**Use case: List all the students**
+**Use case: UC?? - List All the Students**

-**MSS**
+MSS:

-1. User requests to list students
+1. User requests to list students.
-2. AddressBook shows a list of students
+2. AddressBook shows a list of all the students.

    Use case ends.